 Adapted from Basic Legal Research guide from Marshall University Libraries, 2019

-Although much case law is referred to by citation, sometimes you may only have the names of the litigants in the case.
-For this situation, type the names of the litigants into the appropriate search boxes.
-Fulltext of the case appears on the screen.
+Although much case law is referred to by citation, sometimes you may only have the names of the litigants, i.e., parties, in the case.
+For this situation, type the names of the litigants into the search boxes for Search Fastcase Premium and change the drop-down options to "Party."

-Note: It's usually a little easier to secondary sources, such as encyclopedia and law review articles, to find cases on a particular subject.
+Note: It's usually a little easier to consult secondary sources, such as encyclopedia and law review articles, to find cases on a particular subject.
+Once you have the legal citation and/or litigant names you can then search for the primary sources.

 Begin with a case of interest.
-Choose a headnote of interest from within that case.
-Click on the hotlinked text after the image of a key.
+Choose a headnote (in blue) of interest from within that case by clicking on the linked citation.